Updated: 5 days ago

-I also like to take a TheraBand and wrap it around the bottom of the foot, then flex and point your toes.
+Wrap a TheraBand around the bottom of your foot, then flex and point your toes.
 (If you don’t know where to get a TheraBand, you can pick on up at the studio for ~$6).

 Alternatively, if you wing (turn your foot out on your toe point), put the band on the inside of the foot and work the opposite direction.
-Winging is less common.
+Winging is less common in my experience.

 2. Epsom Salt Baths – I make recommendations on vitamins or supplements sparingly, but Epsom salt is one nearly everyone can benefit from.
-Epsom salt soaks can be used to help remedy low levels of magnesium in the body (a common ailment) and to help to relieve sore muscles and to ease the pain of sprains and bruises.
+Epsom salt soaks can be used to help remedy low levels of magnesium in the body (a common ailment) and to help to relieve sore muscles and ease the pain from bruises or even sprains.

 6. Rest!! - It took me until into my 40s to wrap my brain around the concept that resting isn't doing nothing.
 Downtime activates the parasympathetic nervous system which plays a huge role in recovery from your workouts.
 Also known as the rest-and-digest system, the parasympathetic response is responsible for controlling homeostasis, or the balance and maintenance of the body’s systems and is an important part of the strength building process.
 So go ahead and take a nap or two, guilt-free!

 I often do these things all together!
-I like to warm up before I stretch, so a hot bath or the Pilates exercises pair nicely with the stretch anyway.
-And a nap before or after, yes please!
+I like to warm up before I stretch, so a hot Epsom salt bath or the Pilates exercises pair nicely with the stretch anyway.
+And a nap before or after, yes, please!
 If you have any questions, hit us up!
 We are here to help you find your best self!
 XOXO, Mindy

 Mindy is the founder of Kalispell's Levitation Nation Aerial Studio, where the catch phrase "fitness is fun" is embodied alongside a culture of movement & women empowerment.
 Mindy is also a columnist for "Montana Woman Magazine."
 Her column "The Real Levitation Experience" shares expertise for elevating health and wellness that she has acquired through her certifications as a personal trainer and life coach.
 For more about Mindy, please visit: https://www.levitationnation.org/mindy.